agalue/opennms-drift-kubernetes/README.md

  opennms/minion:bleeding -f
 ```

-> NOTE: Make sure to use your own Domain
+> NOTE: Make sure to use your own Domain, and use the same version tag as OpenNMS.

 > NOTE: The above samples are not including information about the Flow listeners.
 Check the [Minion's config](config/onms-minion-init.sh) for more details.